jachansantiago/vg_recal/notebooks/README.md

 This notebook take outputs tsv files from models to measure their performance using Brier score.
 Note that the tsv file has a particular format, you need to consider that if you want to measure a new model.
 We use this notebook only to measure testing data.
 This script loads tsv files from `data/stats/test` by default.

 ## [merge_data.ipynb](https://github.com/binarySequoia/vg_recal/blob/master/notebooks/merge_data.ipynb)
+This notebook contains a script that takes training or testing data with different base pairs size and merge together in one csv.